-We're all so bored of the SHOULD PEOPLE BE ABLE TO TAKE PHOTOS AT GIGS Y/N articles.
+We're all so bored of the "Should People Be Able to Take Photos At Gigs Y/N?" articles.
 Yes, anyone who holds their phone up for an entire show watching through a screen is moronic.
 Yes, their arm in your eyeline makes you want to smash their phone on the floor.
-But they paid to see this show too so they can damn well take as many photos as they damn well please.
+But they paid to see this show, too, so they can take as many photos as they damn well please.
 The end.

-Apparently this conclusion is not clear for Apple.
-They have balled in with a game changer.
-Soon enough they will have the ability to stop everyone taking a photo at a gig altogether.
+Apparently this conclusion is not clear for Apple—soon enough they may have the ability to stop everyone taking a photo at a gig altogether.

 "A transmitter can be located in areas where capturing pictures and videos is prohibited (e.g. a concert or a classified facility) and the transmitters can generate infrared signals with encoded data that includes commands temporarily disabling recording functions," according to the patent details.

-This technology could be used pretty much anywhere a company didn't want photos or videos taken – but let's be honest, first place this is happening is in large venues and at arena shows.
-Plenty of moneyed artists have been crybabies about the prevalence of phones at their performances.
-5 Seconds Of Summer said it's their pet peeve, stating "I think if you're a real fan now... we've kind of expressed we don't like it – if you're on your phone at a concert... that's the worst".
+This technology could be used pretty much anywhere a company didn't want photos or videos taken—but let's be honest, first place this is happening is in large venues and at arena shows.
+Plenty of moneyed artists have been cry babies about the prevalence of phones at their performances.
+5 Seconds Of Summer said it's their pet peeve, stating "I think if you're a real fan now... we've kind of expressed we don't like it—if you're on your phone at a concert... that's the worst."
 The Yeah Yeah Yeahs posted a notice at one of their gigs: "Please do not watch the show through a screen on your smart device/camera.
-Put that s--- away as a courtesy to the person behind you and to Nick, Karen and Brian."
+Put that s--- away as a courtesy to the person behind you and to Nick, Karen, and Brian."
 Adele told a fan to stop filming her much to the crowd's delight.
-Alicia Keys stopped people getting their phones out at all by having fans be handed a pouch to put it in that is locked up for the duration of the show.
+Alicia Keys stopped people from getting their phones out at all by having fans be handed a pouch to put it in that is locked up for the duration of the show.